Epidemiologist II - APDE

 Your application materials must validate your answers to the supplemental questions.
 If your answers cannot be validated, you will not proceed to the next steps of the process.

 The selected candidate will be required to pass a thorough background investigation.
-An offer of employment will be contingent on passing a pre-employment physical exam and must maintain security clearance.
+In the event the job classification requires an exam; an offer of employment will be contingent on passing a pre-employment physical exam and must maintain security clearance.

 This selection process may include but is not limited to: evaluation of application materials and supplemental questions, testing and interviewing.
 For more information on our selection process, please refer to http://www.kingcounty.gov/jobs/applying.aspx